andyxieyong/gen4mast/README.md

 # Properties File

+The properties file contains all the configuration information of Gen4MAST.
+It specifies among others the characteristics of the system to be generated, and which techniques to apply on them, from the techniques available in MAST (e.g. schedulability analysis, prioritity assignment, etc.).

-All properties must be specified in the file, no defualts values are assumed.
+All properties must be specified in the file, no defaults values are assumed.

 ## System characteristics section